hindutva/hindutva.github.io/main/rivals/abe-disease/philosophy.md

 - As Ketkar pointed out, Christianity can be regarded only as a tribal tradition and thus cannot lay claims to universality which is rather the domain of the Hindu dharma.

 ## Conflict with science
-- There is the history vs myth contrast (see [myth page](../../../tattvam/deva/myth/)), and the literal sense of the words taken far more seriously than in the case of polytheism.
+- There is the history vs myth contrast, and the literal sense of the words taken far more seriously than in the case of polytheism.
 - This leads to a lot more conflict with science.

 ## Other comparisons